 Writing A Fractured Fairy Tale

-During our book study students write narrative pieces by rewriting The Gingerbread Man from the fox’s point of view.
+During our gingerbread man book study, students write narrative pieces by rewriting The Gingerbread Man from the fox’s point of view.
 These fractured fairy tales start with the question, “What if the fox were a cookie?”

 We published the completed writing on cookie sheets!